Energy

 No hay anuncios

-"I want to send a message of maximum reassurance [to the population]," Aagesen stated this Tuesday after the meeting.
-The minister acknowledged that while the situation in most European countries regarding the guarantee of kerosene, but also of other oil derivatives like gasoline, is critical, the situation in Spain is different: "What is happening in Europe does not correspond to what is happening in Spain.
-Supply is guaranteed."
+"I want to send a message of maximum reassurance [to the population]," Aagesen said after the meeting.
+The minister acknowledged that if the situation in most European countries regarding the guarantee of kerosene – but also of other oil derivatives, such as gasoline – is critical, the situation in Spain is different: "What is happening in Europe does not correspond to what is happening in Spain.
+The supply is guaranteed.

-Again, Aagesen pointed out that the State has an advantage in terms of production of this fuel for aircraft: it is one of the three EU member states with the greatest oil refining capacity.
-80% of the kerosene consumed in Spain is produced in the eight refineries spread throughout Spanish territory, including Repsol's refinery in Tarragona, and only 20% of the fuel is imported.
+Again, Aagesen pointed out that the State has an advantage in the production of this fuel for aircraft: it is one of the three EU member states with the greatest oil refining capacity.
+80% of the kerosene consumed in Spain is produced in the eight refineries spread throughout Spanish territory, including the Repsol refinery in Tarragona, and only 20% of the fuel is imported.

 Cargando